-Other potential culprits involve Escherichia coli (E. coli), Chlamydia pneumoniae, and Mycobacterium avium subspecies paratuberculosis.
-(8) E. coli colinization of the gut wall has been especially shown to be more prevalent in those with Crohn’s in contrast to healthy controls.
+Other potential culprits involve Escherichia coli (E. coli), Chlamydia pneumoniae and Mycobacterium avium subspecies paratuberculosis.
+(8) E. coli colinization of the gut wall has been shown to be more prevalent in those with Crohn’s in contrast to healthy controls.
 (9) (10)

 IL-17 is secreted by Th17 cells mainly to fight fungal infections.
 Dendritic cells are a specialized type of white blood cell that are classified as antigen-presenting cells necessary for immune T cell activation.
-If these dendritic cells are stationed in an area of the body, say the intestines, undergoing an infestation of yeast, they travel to nearby lymph nodes and activate T cells, which recognize the fungal antigens these cells are displaying.
+If these dendritic cells are stationed in an area of the body undergoing an infestation of yeast, they travel to nearby lymph nodes and activate T cells, which recognize the fungal antigens these cells are displaying.

 IL-17 results in a massive recruitment of neutrophils, another type of white blood cell, to help destroy the fungal overgrowth.
 What has recently been learned is that persons who have an immune defect in regards to Th17 cells are particularly prone to suffer from recurring fungal infestations even though the rest of their immune system functions properly.